prateek-joonix/CloudGauge/README.md

 ## **How to Use**

 1. Navigate to your service's URL (`${SERVICE_URL}`).
-2. Enter your Google Cloud Organization ID.
+2. Select your Scope from Dropdown menu : Organization, Folder or Project
+3. Select the resource from the Dropdown
-3. Click "Start Scan".
+4. Click "Start Scan".
-4. You will be redirected to a status page.
+5. You will be redirected to a status page.
 Wait for the scan to complete (this can take 5-15 minutes depending on org size).
-5. Once finished, links to the **Interactive HTML Report** and **Download CSV Report** will appear.
+6. Once finished, links to the **Interactive HTML Report** and **Download CSV Report** will appear.

 ## **Troubleshooting**